-The Green Dawgs Program at the University of Washington encourages RSO’s to help make their meetings, events, and member practices more sustainable.
-Green Dawgs Certification recognizes student groups who implement sustainable practices.
-The program provides the framework for self-evaluation as well as resources to help student groups implement sustainable practices within their clubs.
+The Green Dawgs Program at the University of Washington encourages RSO’s to make their meetings, events, and member practices more sustainable.
+The program provides a framework for self-evaluation as well as resources to help student groups implement sustainable practices within their clubs.

 The certification is based on club practices in action areas such as energy conservation, green meetings, paper conservation, waste diversion, transportation, and more.
 All practices encouraged by the program are in alignment with strategies laid out in the UW Climate Action Plan, and with the intent to enhance campus ability to fulfill the goals outlined in the plan.

 To participate, a representative from the applying UW Seattle RSO should be selected as the designated point of contact, and should complete the online application form.
 Once the form is filled out, you will receive an email from us within a few days with more information as well as sustainability resources available to you.

 How was the program developed?